xolomonwizdom/SeleniumFramework/README.md

 iii) PropertyReaderHelper - helps to read the global config file

 3) Base package is used which has the following classes -
-i) SetupDriver - This helps to different drivers like chrome.firefox and edge which will trigger using the browserType key. ii) CustomWaits - Converted thread.sleep into an easy-to-use function (can be used similarly for Explicit and Implicit wait) iii) Commons - This is used to set up the Json data file for test scenarios
+i) SetupDriver - This helps different drivers like chrome.firefox and edge which will trigger using the browserType key. ii) CustomWaits - Converted thread.sleep into an easy-to-use function (can be used similarly for Explicit and Implicit wait) iii) Commons - This is used to set up the Json data file for test scenarios